SimpleRules/jekyll-now/quotes.md

 > An algorithm must be seen to be believed.

+### Universe

+> Interdependence is a higher value than Independence - Stephen R Covey

 ### Mastery

 > What I cannot create, I do not understand. - Richard Feynman